 As part of Pioneer Academy’s efforts to stay up to date with the most current educational research and ensure the highest quality of education, our school has embraced the STEAM Movement.

-The basis of the STEM Movement (Science, Technology, Engineering, and Math) grew out of the concerns that students were not being effectively and efficiently prepared to successfully meet the expectations of high-tech jobs of the future.
-One year later, it was determined that the need to include the Arts was critical because both Science and Technology, while based in elements of Math, are interpreted through not only Engineering but also the Arts.
-Thus, STEAM Education not only emerged but was also quickly embraced here at Pioneer Academy.
+The framework of the STEAM Movement (Science, Technology, Engineering, Arts and Math) emerged from a growing concern that students were not being effectively or efficiently prepared to successfully meet the expectations of high-tech jobs of the future.
+Although many organizations rely on a STEM framework, Pioneer determined that the need to include the Arts was critical because concepts in Science, Technology, and Engineering, while based in elements of Math, are interpreted through the Arts.

-The following are some examples of how Pioneer Academy implements sound STEAM Education:
+The following are examples of how Pioneer Academy implements STEAM Education: